New Jersey Tuition Eligibility

 New Jersey Tuition Equality for America's Military (NJTEAM) Act

-Students who are eligible for Chapter 30 - Montgomery GI Bill Active Duty (MGIB-AD) or Chapter 33 - Post 9/11 GI Bill may qualify for New Jersey resident tuition rates.
+Students who are eligible for VA Education Benefits under Chapter 30, 31, 33, or 35 of the GI Bill may qualify for New Jersey resident tuition rates.
 Please download, complete, and submit the form below to the appropriate admissions office.